By Ken Story &

 What is Long Term Care Insurance?

-Simply put, a Long Term Care (LTC) insurance policy pays for your care, outside of a hospital, resulting from a serious disability or illness.
+Simply put, a Long Term Care (LTC) insurance policy pays for all or part of your care, outside of a hospital, resulting from a serious disability, illness, accident or even frailty that leaves you unable to care for yourself.
 Exactly when it will pay, how much it will pay, who it will pay and where it will pay are important distinctions which separate one policy from another.

 LTC insurance is a relatively new form of insurance.
-The first policy was written less than 40 years ago, but since that time we have seen a literal explosion in terms of the need for the care, the cost of care and the availability of quality insurance policies.
+The first policy was written in the 1970’s, but since that time we have seen a literal explosion in terms of the need for the care, the cost of care and the availability of quality insurance policies.

-Initially designed to provide nursing home care only, now LTC policies offer the option of nursing home care, home health care and a number of "alternate" forms of care, including assisted living and residential care facilities.
+Initially designed to provide nursing home care only, LTC policies now offer the option of nursing home care, home health care and a number of "alternate" forms of care, including assisted living, adult family homes and adult day care.
 Policies that provide the full range of coverage are referred to as "comprehensive" or "integrated" policies.
 They typically provide coverage anywhere in the United States while a few extend worldwide.

 Many people incorrectly assume that their health insurance or Medicare will pay for the cost of long-term care.
-In fact, typical health insurance policies provide no coverage, while Medicare provides a very limited amount of skilled care, and in total, pays for less than 3% of the cost of LTC in this country.
-Medicaid, which is a health insurance program funded by both Washington State and the Federal Government, provides basic coverage for the indigent and poor, but only when they have spent down to the poverty level.
+In fact, typical health insurance policies provide no coverage, while Medicare provides a very limited amount of skilled care (following a three day hospital stay) in a nursing home, and in total, pays for less than 3% of the cost of LTC in this Country.

 Five factors influence the cost of insurance: